-The THI is a historic building improvements grant scheme funded by the Heritage Lottery Fund (HLF) programme.
+The Townscape Heritage Programme is a historic building improvements grant scheme funded by the Heritage Lottery Fund (HLF) programme.
 Its main objectives for Merthyr Tydfil County Borough are to increase awareness of the qualities of the built heritage and to encourage people back into the Pontmorlais Heritage Quarter.
 Its purpose is to ensure high quality, traditional repair and reinstatement by encouraging grant applications.
 The first Townscape Heritage Programme delivered in Merthyr came to an end in 2016.
-The application for a second Townscape Heritage Programme was approved in September 2016, therefore this will enable the Council to continue to deliver on the key objectives and re-invigorate the Pontmorlais Area.
+The application for a second Townscape Heritage Programme was approved in September 16, therefore will enable the Council to continue to deliver on the key objectives and re-invigorate the Pontmorlais Area.
+Key buildings have been identified for redevelopment and capital work will commence in 2019.